-Fume Dust Filtration and Collection
+Fume Particle Filtration and Collection

-Another approach is using a cleanable filter, where you collect dust into the membrane, clean it by pushing dust down to a collection bin – either with a wand (pictured) or an automatic filter cleaning mechanism with the fume extraction unit, then collect the dust at the collection bin to dispose of either through landfill waste or recycling.
+Another approach is using a cleanable filter, where you collect dust into the membrane, clean it by pushing particles down to a collection bin – either with a wand (pictured) or an automatic filter cleaning mechanism with the fume extraction unit, then collect the dust at the collection bin to dispose of either through landfill waste or recycling.
 These types of fume extraction systems with self-cleaning filters are able to be used multiple times before needing a replacement.
 Often, they can last up to a year in service life.

 Sometimes the vacuum unit does not provide equipment to clean the filter, so in order to clean the filter it must be removed and cleaned manually.
 When the filter is needing to be cleaned, it means all of the weld fumes particles have settled into the pleated material of the filter.
 If you don’t have a self-cleaning system within the fume extractor unit, these filters have to be manually cleaned, which is done by removing the filter and using compressed air to separate the fume particles from the pleat.
 This is not considered a safe nor effective practice.
 The risks and hazards of doing that include releasing more metal particles into the air and contaminating the surrounding area.
 If a fume extraction system promotes itself as self-cleaning but isn’t able to do so without physically removing the filter, consider your system to have disposable filters.

 The other important component is the filtration of air within a fume extraction system.
 Some systems use a one-step filtration through a filter cartridge that you replace when full.
 Another have pre-filters and post-filters with HEPA – it all depends on need and the type or fumes that you will be filtering.
 The filter itself uses membrane filtration.
 You can look at the specification of your filter to make sure it filters what you are looking for.
-You can find filters rated for filtering dust all the way up to chrome hexavalent particles released by welding stainless steel.
+You can find filters rated for filtering chrome hexavalent particles released by welding stainless steel.
 The use of the right filter is critical to achieving an effective fume extraction performance and air quality level.